collocations.org

 an attempt to bridge the gap between the academic world and industry

-He realized how narrow was the gap separating him from his pagan ancestors.
+He realized how narrow the gap was that separated him from his pagan ancestors.

 The gap between rich and poor widened.